-Harvested in the cool pre-dawn hours, transported to Boplaas & fermented in temperature controlled open top cement ferementers – called kuipe in Afrikaans or lagars in Portugal – which manual punch downs to gently coax optimum flavour and colour extraction from the grape skins, while maintaining maximum aromatics & allowing unwanted phenols to blow-off.
-Blended prior to malo-lactic fermentation and matured in a combination of 300ℓ and 500ℓ, 1st & 2nd fill fine grained French oak barrels for 14 months prior to bottling unfined and unfiltered.
-The 2013 vintage yielded 2500 bottles.
+Harvested in the cool pre-dawn hours, transported to Boplaas & fermented in temperature controlled open top cement ferementers – called kuipe in Afrikaans or lagars in Portugal – which manual punch downs to gently coax optimum flavour and colour extraction from the grape skins, while maintaining maximum aromatics and allowing unwanted phenols to blow-off.
+Blended prior to malo-lactic fermentation and matured in a combination of 300ℓ and 500ℓ, 1st and 2nd fill fine grained French oak barrels for 14 months prior to bottling unfined and unfiltered.
+The 2015 vintage yielded 2400L.

 Luminous maroon with purple centre, brimming with a combination of ripe black plums, red cherry, bramble jam, black and red hedgerow fruits, black olive tapenade, fynbos and undercurrents of crushed coco nib, mint thins and wood spice.
 The bouquet is slightly shy and tannins, although fine are as yet still grippy, indicating that a few years of careful cellaring or decanting in its youth is advisable.